DennisFaucher/Terraform-vSphere/README.md

 ### Creating Your build.tf File

-build.tf defined the Terraform provider (vsphere) that will do the work as well as what work to do (clone a VM from template and then customize that VM).
+build.tf defines the Terraform provider (vsphere) that will do the work as well as what work to do (clone a VM from template and then customize that VM).
 Download and edit the build.tf in this repository to match your VM creation needs.

 ### Initializing the VMware Terraform Module